-But one quick fix is to delete all or at least many messages from your iPhone.
-Using this method I reduced the space taken by messages from 2.2GB to just 112MB.
+iPhones often run out of storage space.
+One quick fix is to delete all or most of your messages from your iPhone: using the method outlined below we reduced the space taken by the Messages app from 2.2GB to just 112MB.

 How do you quickly delete all messages from an iPhone?

-My iPhone was carrying 2.2GB of messages because my iPhone was set (as a default) to Keep Messages "Forever".
+An iPhone we use was carrying 2.2GB of messages because it was set (as a default) to Keep Messages "Forever".

 Follow these simple steps to clear all messages from your iPhone at once.

-7. Confirm that you want to delete the old messages and attachments by clicking the "Delete" button.
+- Confirm that you want to delete the old messages and attachments by tapping the Delete button.

-But look what it saved on my iPhone.
-First see the 2.2GB of messages that I had with the default Keep Messages Forever option.
+But look at how much space we saved without going this far.
+First, see the 2.2GB of messages that we had with the default Keep Messages Forever option.

-Now see the results when I selected 1 Year - down to 885MB.
+Now see the results when we selected 1 Year - down to 885MB.

-Finally, I selected to Keep Messages for just 30 days, and reduced the storage space taken up by Messages to just 112MB!
+Finally, we selected to Keep Messages for just 30 days, and reduced the storage space taken up by Messages to just 112MB!